Seven Essential Car Checks to Make Before a Long Journey

 5. Coolant Level

-Coolant protects your engine against extreme cold during winter, while its high boiling point removes excess heat – essential for those moments idling on the motorway in the busy Christmas traffic!
+Coolant protects your engine against extreme cold during winter, while its high boiling point removes excess heat – essential for those moments idling on the motorway in the busy traffic!

 Checking coolant level